Teatro Principal de València: Orchestral music

 The Valencia Orchestra performed regularly in the Teatro Principal from its creation in 1943 as the city lacked a concert hall, with most touring orchestras choosing to perform in the music hall of Llíria's Music Society, 25 km northwest of Valencia.
 When the Palau de la Música opened in 1987 the orchestra moved there.

 The Palau de la Música was temporarily closed in July 2019 after part of the secondary hall's ceiling collapsed, and with the repairs expanded by a technical report and delayed until 2022, the Principal has since become provisionally the Valencia Orchestra's main venue once again.

 Piano music

 Franz Liszt gave three concerts in the Teatro Principal in March 1845 during the international tour the undertook in order to defray Ludwig van Beethoven's statue in Bonn.

 The José Iturbi Piano Prize was held in the Principal from its creation in 1981.
 Thirteen editions were held in the theatre until the competition was moved to the Palau de la Música in 2004.
 Following the temporary closing of the latter the competition returned to the Principal for the 2021 edition.

 Pop-Rock

 The concert that launched Nino Bravo's career took place in the Teatro Principal in March 1969.

+Televisión Española (TVE) staged at the theatre the 21st, 22nd, and 23rd editions of the OTI Festival on 5 December 1992, 9 October 1993, and 14–15 October 1994 respectively.
+The festivals were transmitted live via satellite to the member broadcasters of the Organización de Televisión Iberoamericana (OTI), which broadcast them in their countries.